 For men and women who respond generously to the needs of the poor, the discouraged and lonely and may some of these see in their generous response the seed of a vocation to the priesthood or religious life.
 We pray to the Lord.

 For those who have died: Shirley Cook, Ronald Roy, Nancy McLaughlin, Gary Kelly, Brian McCarthy, Deborah Beckingham, Kulandai Theresa, Frances Barry, Olive Dunn, Carolyn Stewart, Roy Brideau, and for families and friends who mourn them.
 We pray to the Lord.

 For Pope Francis as he invites us to begin Lent on Ash Wednesday by praying and fasting for the people of Ukraine.
 We pray to the Lord.

-For Bishop Christian and our Diocesan family as we celebrate the feast of St. Patrick, our secondary patron, and for all people of Irish heritage.
+For Bishop Christian and our Diocesan family as we begin Lent and pray together that understanding and reconciliation among all peoples of Canada will deepen.
 We pray to the Lord.

 For our children who are often confused by divisions within our country that they will find security in our faith family and within their homes and all generations of their families.
 We pray to the Lord.

 For people affected by lingering COVID infections and for weary workers and business owners seeking stability in the workplace and the marketplace.
 We pray to the Lord.

 For people affected by unchecked inflation and for compassionate measures by people who can effect real economic solutions.
 We pray to the Lord.

 For people burdened by physical illness, mental torment or the heaviness of addiction and for their families.
 We pray to the Lord.